What is a Memory Assessment Service / Clinic? | The Good Care Group

 Memory Test

 Following an initial consultation, it is likely you will then meet with a neuropsychologist with your loved one.
 They will get a deeper understanding as to your loved one’s current cognitive function and memory.
-The first stage is to conduct a Neuropsychology Assessment or ‘memory clinic test’ as it is more commonly known.
+The first stage is to conduct a neuropsychology assessment or ‘memory clinic test’ as it is more commonly known.

 This assessment will determine how well each part of the brain (known as lobes) are functioning.
 The test is focused on understanding recall and short-term memory.
 Both are impacted if someone is living with dementia.
 If a person struggles to complete the memory test successfully, this may indicate damage to the frontal lobe or temporal lobe in the brain.
 The frontal lobe covers thinking, planning and problem solving.
 The temporal lobe is responsible for memory.